emilraducanu/colibri/README.md

 ![Logo](./logos/banner_colibri.png)
 ---

-T f **🐦 colibri** is a Python package aimed to synthesise scientific literature.
+ **🐦 colibri** is a Python package aimed to synthesise scientific literature.
 Specify the topic you want to study and **🐦 colibri** will select publications from various sources, analyse, extract and compile relevant data from them.

 This project was developed as part of the [Operationalising International Reseach Cooperation on Soil carbon (ORCaSa)](https://irc-orcasa.eu/), an initiative that aims to bring together international stakeholders working on techniques for capturing and storing carbon in the soil.